billcates/interview_prep/README.md

-Repo has all contents which would help data engineer to prepare for interview
+Repo has contents which would help data engineer to prepare for interview python+ sql+ pyspark